OUR POSITIONS

 Annually, AWLQ finds itself caring for thousands of kittens and puppies due to unplanned litters.
 Desexing presents the most effective method to manage this, ensuring each animal finds a loving home.
 AWLQ, as part of our commitment to responsible sheltering practices, desexes every animal before adoption.
 Adopting pets without desexing risks creating more unwanted litters, which could lead to further euthanasia.
 By desexing all animals before adoption, we’re actively taking steps to reduce these figures and contribute to a healthier, more controlled pet population.

-AWLQ supports identification of all cats and dogs.
-Microchipping prior to sale or transfer is essential.
+AWLQ supports identification of all cats and dogs – microchipping prior to sale or transfer is essential.

-We also support an animal wearing a tag with contact details on a collar, provided the collar is well-fitted (and elasticised for cats), so that neighbours are able to quickly reunite cats with their owners.
+We also support an animal wearing a tag with contact details on a collar, provided the collar is well-fitted (and elasticised for cats), so that neighbours are able to quickly reunite pets with their owners.

-AWLQ supports a legislated requirement to register cats and dogs at point of sale or transfer to provide the services of returning lost animals to their owners and providing inspection and education services to improve animal welfare and prevent nuisance and safety issues in the community.
+AWLQ supports a legislated requirement to register cats and dogs at point of sale or transfer to provide the services of returning lost animals to their owners and providing Inspection and Education Services to improve animal welfare and prevent nuisance and safety issues in the community.

 AWLQ supports keeping cats, dogs and wildlife safe and happy.
 This means that cats and dogs should be kept on their owner’s property (unless under owner’s supervision and control), with access to food, water, shelter, comfort, company, exercise and play to meet their individual needs.
-This means preferably keeping cats and dogs with access to indoors and outdoors, and provision of an outdoor enclosure within the property or a cat safe fence to prevent dogs and cats wandering out of their owner’s property, protect them from being killed or injured by cars, other animals, being lost or trapped and impounded, and to provide corridors for wildlife to move around safely.
+This means preferably keeping cats indoors only and dogs with access to indoors and outdoors, and provision of an outdoor enclosure within the property or a cat safe fence to prevent dogs and cats wandering out of their owner’s property, protect them from being killed or injured by cars, other animals, being lost or trapped and impounded, and to provide corridors for wildlife to move around safely.

 AWLQ supports the prevention of stray and feral animals through education and legislation for desexing and microchipping prior to sale or transfer, development of residential building policies that includes appropriate fencing, including cat safe fencing to keep cats safe on their own property.